yudhasetiawan/babel-plugin-namespace/README.md

 ## Description

-Instead of using relative paths in your project, you'll be able to use a namespace.
-Here an simple example:
+Instead of using relative paths in your project, you'll be able to use a namespace to allows you to require a dependency in a way that is more loosely coupled to the directory structure on disk.

+**Note:**

-**Be Carefull:** This plugin also work with `require()` function.
+- This plugin also work with `require()` function.
+- If you're using [eslint-plugin-import][eslint-plugin-import], you should use [eslint-import-resolver-babel-namespace][eslint-babel-namespace] to avoid having false errors.

+# Usage Instructions

 ## Installation